Investigation reveals more about owner of building in deadly fire

 "Boarding houses, especially those that are not run very well, present a heightened safety concern," Perri said.

-L&I officials said Tuesday night that there were no working smoke detectors inside the home.
+L&I officials said Tuesday night that there is so far no evidence of working smoke detectors inside the home.

 Officials even took Duren to court in 2014 and he agreed to vacate.